On the relative $L$-theory and the relative signature of PL manifolds with boundary: Geometric -algebras

-This number will be called the propagation of $T$, and denoted as $\text{propagation}(T)$. \item A bounded linear operator $T\in B_X$ is said to be locally compact if the operators $fT$ and $Tf$ are compact for all $f\in C_0(X)$. \end{enumerate} \end{definition}
+This number will be called the propagation of $T$, and denoted as $\text{propagation}(T)$. \item A bounded linear operator $T\in B_{X}$ is said to be locally compact if $fT$ and $Tf$ are both compact operators for all $f\in C_0(X)$. \end{enumerate} \end{definition}

-Denote by $C[X]^G$ the set of all locally compact, finite propagation $G$-invariant operators on a standard non-degenerate $X$-module $H_X$.
+Denote by $C[X]^G$ the set of all locally compact, finite propagation $G$-invariant operators on $H_{X}$.

-\begin{definition} Let $X$ be a proper metric space with bounded geometry. $G$ acts on $X$ freely and properly. \begin{enumerate} \item The maximal Roe algebra $C^*_{max}(X)^G$ is the completion of $C[X]^G$ with respect to the $C^*$-norm
+\begin{definition} Let $X$ be a proper metric space with bounded geometry.
+The discrete group $G$ acts on $X$ freely, cocompactly, and properly.
+Then The maximal Roe algebra $C^*_{max}(X)^G$ is the completion of $C[X]^G$ with respect to the $C^*$-norm